BillTTTTT/AMPT_small_systems/README.md

 ### cumulant.C

-This code could be run directly at rcf.
+This code could be run directly on rcf.

 Written in C++, applying Multi-particle Correlation (Cumulant) Method with Ron's help with 4 and 6 particle cumulant equation.
 This file contains reference flow of 2,4,6 particle cumulant (usually used part in my project).
 And diferential flow of 2,4 particle cumulant (not often used in my projects).
 Formula and theory could be found from following paper: